OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 ## Add rows and columns to a pivot table

 Rows and columns pivot the data around those fields’ values.
-Here is some data for fruit sales from various farms.
+The following data describes fruit sales from various farms.

 ![A collection of fruit sales of different types from different farms](../images/excel-pivots-raw-data.png)